Table of Contents[Hide][Show]

 - Oat bran bread – 1 slice 30 g = 11.9 g carbs, 1.4 g fiber, 10.5 g net carbs

 - Buckwheat bread – 1 slice 47 g = 20 g carbs, 2 g fiber, 18 g net carbs

 - Sourdough wheat bread – 1 slice 57 g = 29 g carbs, 3 g fiber, 26 g net carbs

 - Sprouted grain bread 1 slice 34 g = 15 g carbs, 3 g fiber, 12 g net carbs

-As you can see an average piece of bread is going to be anywhere from 10-20 g carbs.
+As you can see an average piece of bread is going to be anywhere from 11.9 to 20 g carbs.

 This might not be the same opinion that you read elsewhere, or even the guidelines your dietitian might give you.
-Often they say 45 g carbs per meal is fine, some of them even recommend up to 70-80 g carbs per meal.
-But in my experience, (and what the research shows) many diabetics get the best results when they stick to eating that many carbs per day, not per meal.
+Often they say 30 or 45 g carbs per meal is fine, some of them even recommend up to 70-80 g carbs per meal.
+But in our experience, (and what the research shows) many people with type 2 diabetes and prediabetes get the best results when they stick to eating that many carbs per day, not per meal.

 To answer the question – does cutting bread help diabetes?